-- A. Voluntary compliance is the preferred means of achieving resolution to potential use of force encounters.
+- A. Voluntary compliance is the preferred means of resolving the potential use of force encounters.
 When reasonable to do so, DJCOs should ask for and allow reasonable time for compliance. - B. When feasible, DJCOs shall utilize de-escalation techniques, crisis intervention tactics, and other alternatives to force. - 1.
-"Feasible" means reasonably capable of being done or carried out under the circumstances to successfully achieve the lawful objectives without increasing risk to the officer or another person. - 2.
-"De-escalation" means the use and application of non-force efforts and techniques to discourage, decrease or prevent threatening, disruptive or violent behavior.
-The goal is to stabilize the situation and reduce the immediacy of the threat and gain the voluntary compliance of the subject so that more time, options, and resources can be called upon to resolve the situation without the use of force or with a reduction in the force necessary. - C. Non-force tactics available to overcome resistance include the following: - 1.
-Reputation/Rapport/Command Presence

-Reputation/Rapport/Command Presence are the first and most often used tactics in the maintenance of good institutional control and the prevention of situations requiring physical intervention.
-This option is defined as the effect of a staff member's demonstrated honesty, professionalism, integrity, pride and reputation for fairness, on a youth's behavior.
-Rapport, cooperation and respect are also necessary ingredients.
+"Feasible" means reasonably capable of being done or carried out under the circumstances to successfully achieve lawful objectives without increasing risk to the officer or another person. - 2.
+"De-escalation" means the use and application of non-force efforts and techniques to discourage, decrease or prevent threatening, disruptive, or violent behavior.
+The goal is to stabilize the situation, reduce the threat's immediacy, and gain the subject's voluntary compliance so that more time, options, and resources can be called upon to resolve the situation without force or with a reduction in the force necessary. - C. Non-force tactics available to overcome resistance include the following: - 1.
+Reputation/Rapport/Command Presence requiring physical intervention.
+This option is defined as the effect of a staff member's demonstrated honesty, professionalism, integrity, pride, and reputation for fairness on a youth's behavior.
+Rapport, cooperation, and respect are also necessary ingredients.
 These characteristics, to be effective, must be consistently maintained.